slint-ui/slint/api/sixtyfps-cpp/docs/cpp_migration.md

 ## Migrating from Version 0.1.x to 0.2.0

-In the 0.2.x series we have increased the minimum version of C++ and Rust that we require.
-You need to have Rust >= 1.56 installed and a C++ compiler that supports C++ 20 or newer.
+In the 0.2.x series we have increased the minimum version of C++.
+You need to have a C++ compiler installed that supports C++ 20 or newer.

+If you are building SixtyFPS from source, you need to make sure that your Rust installation is up-to-date.
 If you have installed Rust using `rustup`, then you can upgrade to the latest Version of Rust by running `rustup update`.

 ### C++ Interpreter API